0vv0xtt/Ed_Sheeran_Tour_Fan_App/README.md

 #### Technology Stack:
 - **R Shiny:** For building the interactive web application.
 - **HTML and CSS:** Used in conjunction with R Shiny to enhance the design and user experience.
-- **SQL Database:** The data scraped from Yelp was stored in an SQL database to efficiently manage and query information related to the stadiums and nearby amenities.
+- **PostgreSQL Database:** The data scraped from Yelp was stored in an SQL database to efficiently manage and query information related to the stadiums and nearby amenities.
 - **Data Sources:** The data on restaurants, hotels, and attractions were scraped from Yelp using APIs.

 #### Relational Database Schema